HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/SshkeysApi.md

 ## Update

-> SshKey Update(ctx, sshkeyId, updateSshKey)
+> SshKey Update(ctx, sshkeyId, updateSshKey, optional)

-Update an existing SSH Key.
+Update an existing SSH Key by ID.

+Update a single SSH key with matching ID.
 Only 'Name' or 'Key' fields can be changed.
+If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters